replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Use min-w-[size] instead of w-[size] for fixed-width sections in flex layouts to prevent overflow
 - Keep flex-1 on growing sections between fixed-width elements
-- For nav bars with 3 sections (left, center, right), use min-width on outer sections to prevent squishing
+- For nav bars with 3 sections (left, center, right), use min-width on outer sections to prevent squishing  - File explorer auto-expansion:
+    - Automatically expand parent folders when new files are added
+    - Expand new chart nodes and their file paths automatically
+    - Preserve user's manual expand/collapse state for existing folders

   - For file explorer items with hover actions:
   - Use truncate on text elements to prevent wrapping
   - Add min-w-0 to parent flex container to enable truncation
   - Make action buttons flex-shrink-0 to maintain size